-We have taken steps to protect the data on our systems and offerings, but our security measures or those of our customers or third-party service providers could be insufficient and breached as a result of third-party action, employee or user errors, technological limitations, defects or vulnerabilities in our systems or offerings or those of our third-party service providers, malfeasance, fraud or malice on the part of employees or third parties, including state-sponsored organizations with significant financial and technological resources, or from accidental technological failure or otherwise.
-We have experienced and may continue to experience security incidents and attacks of varying types and degrees from time to time.
-For example, we have had a third-party provider be impacted by a supply-chain attack, and we could be impacted by similar attacks on other third-party providers in the future or could become the subject of one through a supply chain compromise.
+We have taken steps to protect the data on our systems and offerings, but our security measures or those of our customers or third-party service providers could be insufficient and breached as a result of third-party action, employee or user errors, technological limitations, defects or vulnerabilities in our systems or offerings or those of our third-party service providers, malfeasance, fraud or malice on the part of employees or third parties, including state-sponsored organizations with significant financial and technological resources, or from failure in technological resources, failure to comply with policies or otherwise.
+We have experienced and may continue to experience security incidents and attacks of varying types and degrees, including instances where our third-party providers have been impacted by a supply-chain attack and instances where there has been exposure and unauthorized use of credentials of our personnel.
+We could be impacted by these and similar security incidents in the future, and our internal controls and operations regarding cybersecurity may not be effective in eliminating the risk of compromise of our systems, data and software.
 In addition, in December 2021, a vulnerability named "Log4Shell" was reported for a Java logging library, Apache Log4j, that is widely used in our industry.
 While we have not detected any exploit attempts in our offerings or on our systems, and have taken steps to mitigate the vulnerability, we cannot assure you that we or our customers will not be impacted by this or other similar vulnerabilities in the future.
 Additionally, with our employees and many employees of our third-party service providers working remotely, either permanently or temporarily due to the COVID-19 pandemic, we may be exposed to increased risks of security breaches or incidents.
 For example, we have seen an increase in phishing attempts and spam emails over time and it is possible this trend will continue.
 Also, due to political uncertainty and military actions associated with the significant military action against Ukraine launched by Russia, we and our third-party service providers are vulnerable to a heightened risk of cybersecurity attacks, phishing attacks, viruses, malware, ransomware, hacking or similar breaches from or affiliated with nation-state actors, including attacks that could materially disrupt our systems and operations, supply chain, and ability to produce, sell and distribute our products and services, as well as retaliatory cybersecurity attacks from Russian and affiliated actors against companies with a U.S. presence.